mkopylec/project-manager/README.md

 Each branch of the repository represents a subsequent step of the overall task.
 The task is to implement each step using Domain-Driven Design rules, so the unit tests can successfully pass.
 Checkout the _master_ branch.
-Get known with the starting code, it contains the parts that are not focused on Domain-Driven Design modelling but are necessary for application to work properly.
+Get known with the starting code, it contains the parts that are not focused on Domain-Driven Design modelling but are necessary for projectManager to work properly.

 The following describes steps to implement using an ubiquitous language.
 The description contains hints on how to design a model from the business requirements.